©2023 Operation Brightside Inc. | All marks are trademarks of their respective owners.

 Ready to take that next step to beautify your city neighborhood?
 Consider a Neighbors Naturescaping greening project with Brightside St. Louis to improve public spaces in your area.

-To learn more, download the Neighbors Naturescaping 2022 Flyer or contact us.
-Learn more about the 2022 grant round at our Neighbors Naturescaping Kick-Off Meeting May 12th.
+To learn more, download the Neighbors Naturescaping 2023 Flyer or contact us.
+Learn more about the 2023 grant round at our Neighbors Naturescaping Kick-Off Presentation and Breakfast at the 2023 St. Louis Urban Gardening Symposium on Saturday, June 10th.

-Your Neighbors Naturescaping project can be in any public space in St. Louis City, including medians, neighborhood entrances, parks, street barricades, tree lawns, vacant LRA lots and other public spaces and nonprofits approved by Brightside.
+Your Neighbors Naturescaping project can be in any public space in St. Louis City, including medians, neighborhood entrances, parks, street barricades, tree lawns, LRA lots with current garden leases and other public spaces and nonprofits approved by Brightside.

 Projects selected for implementation will be provided with plants, tools and hardscape, as requested in their application and approved by the Selection Committee.
 No cash awards will be given.

 Want to apply for a project this year?
-Application packets for 2022 projects will be made available to those who RSVP to participate in the Kick-off Meeting on Thursday, May 12th.
-If you miss the kick-off event and are still interested in applying, please contact Brightside directly.
+Request a 2023 Application packet by registering to participate in the Neighbors Naturescaping Kick-Off Presentation and Breakfast (Register here).
+Digital applications will be emailed starting May 11th.
+Paper applications will be available at the Kick-Off Presentation and Breakfast and available at the Brightside office for pick-up (starting 5/11) If you miss the kick-off event and are still interested in applying, please contact Brightside directly.

 As groups prepare their proposal, we recommend planning a visit to our Demonstration Garden to see the recommended plants in person and to learn about which plants are appropriate for their proposed planting location.